gammasoft/alltested/README.md

 - appDirectory: the path where your app files are at
 - testsDirectory: the path where *alltested* will look for your test files
 - options: a hash with options.
-Example above.
+Example above (more options will be added later).

 ```javascript
 var options = {